Parishville, New York: History

 The town was laid out in 1809 on a tract of land that David Parish had purchased from J. D. Le Ray de Chaumont in 1808.
 The first settlers arrived around 1810.

 The town was formed in 1814 from the town of Hopkinton.
 The town was named for David Parish.
 In 1843, part of Parishville was used to form the town of Colton.

 The Luke Brown House was listed on the National Register of Historic Places in 2003.

 Geography

 According to the United States Census Bureau, the town has a total area of 101.4 sqmi, of which 98.2 sqmi is land and 3.2 sqmi (3.20%) is water.

 The town is situated partly in the Adirondack Park.

 The West Branch of the St. Regis River flows northward through the town.
 The Raquette River flows through the southern part of Parishville.

-New York State Route 72 is an east–west highway in the north part of the town.
+New York State Route 72 is an east–west highway in the northern part of the town.
 New York State Route 56 cuts across the southwestern corner of the town.